 The RPO’s long line of notable music directors includes Eugene Goossens, José Iturbi, Erich Leinsdorf, David Zinman, and Christopher Seaman.
 Appointed the 12th music director of the RPO in July 2014, Rochester native Ward Stare has been described as a “rising star in the conducting firmament” by the Chicago Tribune.
 The RPO also has performed under the batons of such renowned guest conductors as Fritz Reiner, Aaron Copland, Howard Hanson, Leonard Bernstein, Sir Thomas Beecham, and Leopold Stokowski.
 Principal Pops Conductor Jeff Tyzik has earned a national reputation for excellence in pops programming during his tenure with the RPO, and was inducted into the Rochester Music Hall of Fame in 2012 as part of its inaugural class.

-The Orchestra is also at the vanguard of music education, naming Michael Butterman as Principal Conductor for Education and Outreach (The Louise and Henry Epstein Family Chair)—the first position of its kind in the country.
+The Orchestra is also at the vanguard of music education, naming Michael Butterman as Principal Conductor for Education and Community Engagement (The Louise and Henry Epstein Family Chair)—the first position of its kind in the country.

 In 2002, the RPO received the New York State Governor’s Arts Award for excellence and community service.
 In 2005, 2006, and 2012, the American Society of Composers, Authors and Publishers (ASCAP) and the American Symphony Orchestra League honored the RPO with an ASCAP Award for Adventurous Programming, recognizing the Orchestra’s commitment to music written in the last 25 years.

-Today, the RPO presents nearly 200 concerts per year, serving an estimated quarter of a million people through ticketed events, education and community engagement activities, and concerts in schools and community centers throughout the region.
+Today, the RPO presents up to 130 concerts per year, serving nearly 150,000 people through ticketed events, education and community engagement activities, and concerts in schools and community centers throughout the region.
 RPO concerts also are rebroadcast on WXXI 91.5 FM.
 A highlight of the 2013-14 season was the RPO's performance at Carnegie Hall on May 7, 2014 as part of the Spring for Music Festival.